He Said-She Said: Involvement with Married People

 Seeing this many questions (and this is only a sampling of what we’ve received) related to married or “already taken” individuals is very troubling.
 Marriage and commitments are to be respected and honored.
-We are to love one another sacrificially (Jn.
-13:34) and to honor one another above ourselves (Rom.
-12:10).
+We are to love one another sacrificially (John 13:34) and to honor one another above ourselves (Romans 12:10).
 We are not designed to break up marriages or relationships, cause disunity or draw others away from Christ by careless words, actions or decisions.

 So today, before you initiate or have any further contact, before you engage in or respond to any communication, before you are in the same room or face to face with the individual in question, consider your thoughts and your desires and your actions in light of the kingdom.
 Is it true?
 Is it noble?
 Is it right?
 Is it pure?
 Is it lovely?
 Is it admirable, excellent or praiseworthy?
-Think about such things (Phil.
-4:8).
+Think about such things (Philippians 4:8).

 Recently on Singles

 Have something to say about this article?
 Leave your comment via Facebook below!